 They are popular not only because they’re so delicious, but because they’re so very simple to make.
 First, the ingredients are items that you probably already have on hand with the exception of the peaches.
 I love to use fresh peaches, but frozen or canned will also work.
 Secondly, there are not very many ingredients which I always like!
 And finally, it’s not only what’s in the dessert, but how you put it together.

 The secret is layering the ingredients.
 It really is as simple as layering the ingredients.
 Don’t alter or change the order, layer the ingredients exactly as I have listed in the instructions below.

-The one thing to remember when making this dessert is, don’t over think it.
+The one thing to remember when making this dessert is, don’t overthink it.
 Your first thought when pouring hot water over the batter is “this will never work”.
 It does, trust me.
-I know it’s crazy to pour hot water over batter, but it cooks wonderfully and makes the best sauce ever.
+I know it doesn’t seem correct to pour hot water over batter, but it cooks wonderfully and makes the best sauce ever.

 Serve the Peach Pecan Cobbler and bubbly caramel sauce with a good quality vanilla ice cream for an easy summery treat.

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box Go to your saved recipes